 Employment and wage data developed in the QCEW program have been classified by industry since 1938.
 An industrial code, based on a description provided by the employer on a questionnaire, is assigned to each establishment by the State workforce agency.
 If a private or government employer conducts different activities at various establishments or installations, separate industrial codes are assigned, to the extent possible, to each establishment.

 QCEW currently uses the North American Industry Classification System (NAICS) to classify industries for establishments.

 For more information about QCEW Industry Classification, see the QCEW Industry Classification Systems.

 Data from the QCEW program serve as an important input to many BLS programs.
-The QCEW data are used as the benchmark source for employment by the Current Employment Statistics program and the Occupational Employment Statistics program.
+The QCEW data are used as the benchmark source for employment by the Current Employment Statistics (CES) program and the Occupational Employment and Wage Statistics (OEWS) program.
 The UI administrative records collected under the QCEW program serve as a sampling frame for BLS establishment surveys.

 In addition, data from the QCEW program serve as an input to other Federal and State programs.
 The Bureau of Economic Analysis (BEA) of the Department of Commerce uses QCEW data as the base for developing the wage and salary component of personal income.
 The Employment and Training Administration (ETA) of the Department of Labor and the State workforce agencies use QCEW data to administer the employment security program.
 The QCEW data accurately reflect the extent of coverage of the State UI laws and are used to measure UI revenues; national, State and local area employment; and total and UI taxable wage trends.

-For more information about QCEW Uses, see the QCEW - Uses of the Data.
+For more information about QCEW Uses, see the QCEW Handbook of Methods - Uses and Users.